HsKA-OSGIS-archive/GeoFX/README.md

 ### Preparation
 #### Pre-requisites
-- sudo ccess to a terminal
+- sudo access to a terminal
 - Python 3.X
 - a running Postgres Database
 - Geoserver instance running at a local tomcat server